OrbintSoft/yauaa.netstandard/README.md

 	WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 	See the License for the specific language governing permissions and limitations under the License.

-	All rights should be reserved to the original author Niels Basjes